 hormone hCG in blood or urine.
 Some hCG tests measure

-the exact amount and some just check to see if the hormone is present.
+the exact amount.
+Some just check to see if the hormone is present.
 HCG is

 made by the

 placenta during pregnancy.
-The hCG test can be used to
+The test can be used to

-see if a woman is pregnant or as part of a screening test for birth
+see if a woman is pregnant.
+Or it can be done as part of a screening test for birth

-are often tested in a woman who may have abnormal tissue growing in her uterus,
+are often tested in a woman who may have tissue that is not normal growing in her uterus.

-(choriocarcinoma) rather than a normal pregnancy.
+molar pregnancy or a cancer inside the uterus.
 Several hCG tests may be done

 after a miscarriage to be sure a molar pregnancy is not present.
 In a man, hCG

-levels may be measured to help see whether he has cancer of the
+levels may be measured to help see if he has cancer of the

 An egg is normally fertilized by